MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 ### Command Prompt Output and Results

-The terminal will ouput this
+The terminal will ouput this:

 ![png](../images/CmdPromptOut.png)

-The outputed results will be found in the same location as the bngl file
+The outputed results will be found in the same location as the bngl file:

 ![png](../images/ResultsFolder.png)